KevinFasusi/supplychainpy/docs/tutorial.rst

 2. and get ipython notebook up and running:

 Integrated Development Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-While several IDE's exist that can support this choice, it is the least favourable when working with Excel work
+While several IDE's exist that can support this choice, it is the least favourable when working with Excel.

 Ipython